Code-Institute-Submissions/return-my-coffee/testing.md

 - The project was posted on Slack's Peer Review channel, and the feedback I received from other students helped me isolate some final issues.

-    - These issues were concerned with minor clipping issues which were corrected by updating media queries in CSS.
+    - These issues were concerned with minor clipping on smaller screens which were corrected by updating media queries in CSS.

 - The project was also sent directly to family members and friends.
 They noted some grammar mistakes in the homepage and menus, which were promptly corrected, and one family member noted a visual problem when playing frogger on her iPhone 7.
 See [Bug Fixes](#game-canvas-clipping ) for more details.